Tinram/MySQL-Brute/README.md

     make install

 Or move the *mysqlbrute* executable to a location such as */usr/local/bin* (location must be present in $PATH).

+## Hydra Comparison

+    hydra -l wordpress -P top_100000.txt -t 4 -F localhost mysql

+(As for the example in **Usage**, using 4 threads, 640 tries/sec on i3 laptop.)

 ## Credits